 Steam is still the biggest gaming platform, and a mind-boggling amount of people still only buy exclusively through Steam, which is fine.
 We buy 90% of our games through Steam just out of convenience, not to mention the fact that it’s great for exploring games.

-However with so many games on the platform, it’s easy to miss some gems.
+With so many games on the platform, it’s easy to miss some gems.
 So we’ve decided to include our personal favorites, in this ‘best RPGs on Steam’ article.

 The Sims 3